wp-shortcake/shortcake-bakery/readme.txt

 1. Shortcodes are accessible through the Insert Element screen, exposed in the media library.
 2. Shortcodes preview in the visual editor, with a quick edit button to provide easy access to attribute fields.
 3. The image comparison shortcode is powered by JuxtaposeJS, a tool built by the Northwestern University Knight Lab.
-Sample: `[image-comparison left="9" right="10" position="center"]`
 4. We've added an Infogram shortcode that accepts public Infogram URL's.
-Sample: `[infogram url="http://infogr.am/washington_marijuana_sales"]`
 5. Scribd shortcodes let you embed documents easily in your WordPress content.
-Sample: `[scribd url="http://www.scribd.com/doc/269993358/Transgender-Care-Memorandum"]`
 6. The script shortcode lets you embed whitelisted sources.
-Sample `[script src="https://ajax.googleapis.com/ajax/libs/threejs/r69/three.min.j"]`

 == Changelog ==